UK sends support to Israel after ‘appalling’ synagogue attack

 “We stand with our Israeli friends.”

+“Palestinians killed in the West Bank.
+Rockets fired at Israel.
+Security cooperation suspended.

+“The cycle of violence must end.
+We must not give up on the hope of a peaceful future for all Israelis and Palestinians.”

-London Mayor Sadiq Khan also sent his sympathies to the victims, tweeting: “I’m sickened to hear about the horrific attack at a synagogue in Jerusalem — places of worship should be sanctuaries.
+London mayor Sadiq Khan tweeted: “I’m sickened to hear about the horrific attack at a synagogue in Jerusalem — places of worship should be sanctuaries.

 “On behalf of all Londoners I send my deepest sympathies.”